siegesmund/SwiftDDP/README.md

 ## Changelog
+### 0.3.1
+- Bug fixed that affected DDP dates in 32 bit environments

 ### 0.3.0
 - Changed default subscription behavior
 - Added a method to sign a user in via username